 Personality: Adolescents with a risk-taking or impulsive personality are more likely to experiment with drugs and potentially become addicted to them.
 Also, teens with poor social skills, low self-esteem, or feelings of social rejection may use drugs to try and fit in.

 Method of drug use.
-Injecting drugs are associated with a higher risk of addiction because the drug enters the brain almost immediately, producing a powerful high.
-However, the intense high fades quickly and this can drive the teen to repeat drug use in an attempt to experience the same rush again.
+Injecting drugs is associated with a higher risk of addiction because the drug enters the brain almost immediately, producing a powerful high.
+However, the intense high fades quickly, and this can drive the teen to repeat drug use in an attempt to experience the same rush again.
 Therefore, this method of drug use is associated with a higher risk of addiction.
-12

 Commonly Used Drugs Among Teens

 Alcohol: The minimum legal age for drinking in the United States is 21, yet alcohol is the most commonly used intoxicating substance among teenagers.
 Nearly 60% of 12th graders report using alcohol at least once in their lifetime.
 Alcohol intoxication puts youth at risk of DUI (driving under the influence), motor vehicle accidents, unsafe sexual behavior, and violence/assault.
 Long-term use of alcohol can lead to various health complications in teenagers, in whom the brain and body are still developing.

 Marijuana: About 44% of 12th graders report using marijuana/hashish in their lifetime.
 Aside from alcohol, marijuana (“weed”, “pot”) is the most common drug used by teens.
 Many teens do not realize that marijuana can be addictive and lead to long-term health effects like increased heart rate, breathing problems, and psychological illness.